uk1324/voxl/README.md

 }
 ```

-Inside the module main function the type can be created.
+The type can be defined in the module's main function.
 ```c++
 c.createClass<Type>(
     "Type",